abraham/slides-today/README.md

 # Slides.today

-Slides.today is a site dedecated to the presentations [@abraham](https://github.com/abraham) and [@pearlbea](https://github.com/pearlbea) give at conferences and meetups.
+Slides.today is a site dedicated to the presentations [@abraham](https://github.com/abraham) and [@pearlbea](https://github.com/pearlbea) give at conferences and meetups.

 ## Install